 Goodwill - The Company tests for impairment of goodwill annually or sooner whenever events or circumstances indicate that goodwill might be impaired.
 Goodwill has been assigned to reporting units for purposes of impairment testing.
 The Company's reporting units are the brand names under which it sells franchises.
 The annual impairment test is performed as of the first day of the Company's fourth quarter.
 The annual impairment test begins with a qualitative assessment, where qualitative factors and their impact on critical inputs are assessed to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying value.
-If the Company generally determines that a reporting unit has an indication of impairment based on the qualitative assessment, it is required to perform a quantitative assessment.
+If the Company determines that a reporting unit has an indication of impairment based on the qualitative assessment, it is required to perform a quantitative assessment.
 The Company generally determines the estimated fair value using a discounted cash flow approach, giving consideration to the market valuation approach.
 If the carrying value exceeds the estimate of fair value, a write-down is recorded.
 The Company calculates impairment as the excess of the carrying value of goodwill over the estimated fair value.
-During the third quarter of 2022, the Company determined that the AKT reporting unit had an indication of impairment loss to write-off the goodwill associated with the AKT reporting unit.
+During the third quarter of 2022, the Company determined that the AKT reporting unit had an indication of impairment based on a qualitative assessment and performed a quantitative assessment.
+For further discussion, see Note 7.
+As a result, the Company recognized an impairment loss to write-off the goodwill associated with the AKT reporting unit.
 There were no further impairments recognized over the remainder of 2022.
 There were no impairments recorded for the years ended December 31, 2021 and 2020.